gonccalo/gofuck.js/README.md

 # GOfuck
-Brainfuck interpreter in written in GO
+Brainfuck to javascript transpiler in written in GO